What is a credit score, and how can this score help you in your everyday finances? Learn more about how to evaluate and build your own score.

-Have you ever wondered how credit scores work?
-If you've never thought about it before, or if you're currently looking for loans for bad credit, then credit scores can seem complicated and hard to understand.
+How do credit scores work and how do they relate to everyday finances?
+If you've never thought about it before or are currently looking for loans for bad credit, then credit scores can seem complicated and hard to understand.
 But, it's actually very simple once you understand these credit score basics.

 The purpose of credit scores is to help lenders make loan application decisions quickly and easily.
 This helps the loan application process go faster and smoother for both the borrower and the lender.

 But what impacts your credit score?
 What determines someone's creditworthiness?
-Your credit score is mainly determined by the following items found in your credit history:
+Your credit score is mainly determined by the following information in your credit report:

-Soft credit pulls are just as they sound, softer.
+A soft credit pull is a less intense credit report check.
 They tend to have less impact on your credit history, score, or report.
 They only appear on your personal credit report but won't be seen by businesses or lenders.

-A soft pull might be initiated by someone else, not by you.
-Soft pulls also tend to have little or no impact on your credit score.
+A soft pull might be initiated by someone else rather than yourself since this type of credit pull won’t hurt your overall score.
+Soft pulls also tend to have little to no impact on your credit score because they are a less intense report.

-A hard credit pull is also just as it sounds, harder.
+A hard credit pull is a more intense credit report check.
 They tend to have more impact on your credit history, score, or report than a soft pull.
 Hard pulls usually show up on your credit history for businesses and lenders to see.

 A hard pull is usually initiated by you when submitting some kind of application, usually for credit like a loan.
-Hard pulls also tend to have more impact on your credit score.
+Hard pulls also tend to have more impact on your credit score because they are a more intense report.

 Subprime and prime are terms that refer to the range of rates for a loan.

-Prime rates are some of the best loan rates, but they also come with more requirements to qualify for prime loans.
+Prime rates are some of the best loan rates, but they also have more requirements to qualify for prime loans, like higher credit scores.
+But these types of loans can also provide higher credit limits.

-Subprime rates are higher rates but are generally attached to loans that are easier to qualify for and come with fewer requirements for acceptance.
+Subprime rates are higher interest rates but are generally attached to loans that are easier to qualify for and come with fewer requirements for acceptance.
+These types of loans come with more credit risk for the lender, though, so your subprime credit account might not have the high balance available with a prime credit account.
+But you also won’t necessarily need a higher credit score either.

 Subprime loans and subprime lending is known by many names.
 It can also be called near-prime, subpar, non-prime, or second-chance lending.
-Subprime loans are designed for customers who have difficulty qualifying for premium loans that have higher application requirements like high credit scores.
+Subprime loans are designed for customers who have difficulty qualifying for premium loans with higher application requirements, like high credit scores.

 Equifax, TransUnion, and Experian are 3 examples of major credit reporting agencies a lender might use.
-Many credit reporting bureaus also have different credit score ranges and systems set up for different industries.
+Many credit reporting bureaus also have different credit score ranges and scoring models set up for different industries.
+But with any credit bureau, your score is a number out of a larger number range.

-These items decrease someone's credit score because they tell lenders that you might be at a higher risk of defaulting or making late payments on a loan if they decide to lend to you.
+To get a good credit score you need to avoid the pitfalls that cause bad credit in the first place.
+The common causes of bad credit lead to more loan denials and adverse actions because they tell lenders that you might be at a higher risk of defaulting or making late payments on a loan if they decide to lend to you.

 Taking full control of your finances, budgeting effectively, and preparing for financial emergencies ahead of time can all help you avoid these negative credit marks and keep your credit score high.